Contact-Implicit Model Predictive Control: Controlling Diverse Quadruped Motions Without Pre-Planned Contact Modes or

 \section{Background}

 This section outlines the theoretical background of our framework.
 The optimal control problem is tackled using a DDP-based algorithm.
 To address the unstable initialization problem, FDDP, a multiple-shooting variant of DDP, is employed.
-Consequently, a brief introduction to both DDP and its variant, FDDP, is provided.
-This section then presents the notation used for full body dynamics and contact dynamics.
-Given the contact-implicit DDP framework, it is required to compute the contact impulse for state integration in the DDP forward pass and its gradient for the backward pass.
-Therefore, this section details the computation of the contact impulse and its analytical gradient, necessary for the DDP forward pass and backward pass, respectively.
+Brief introductions to both DDP and its variant, FDDP, are included.
+Additionally, notation for full-body dynamics and contact dynamics is presented.
+Given the contact-implicit DDP framework, this section details the computation of the contact impulse and its analytical gradient, necessary for the DDP forward pass and backward pass, respectively.